spartrekus/vc/README.md

 # vc
-vc is a clone of nc for Unix (OpenBSD, FreeBSD, and all BSD alternatives).
+vc is a file manager clone of nc for Unix (OpenBSD, FreeBSD, and all BSD alternatives with using ncurses library only!)